vahyno/giffaw/README.md

 * A user can search for gifs, using the input field – See [Search](https://developers.giphy.com/docs/) documentation
 * BONUS: A user can click a "See More" button at the bottom of the page to load more gifs

-Your site should look something like:

 ![desktop layout](https://cloud.githubusercontent.com/assets/3010270/13936044/2ffadf60-ef78-11e5-95c5-55b8aefe68d6.png)

-## Introduction
+## Introduction: Thinking Like An Engineer

 You will need to write AJAX calls in your JavaScript file to get data from the Giphy API [here](http://developers.giphy.com/) and power your Giffaw app.

-## Preparation: Thinking Like An Engineer

-As we get into more complicated problems, we need to start thinking more and more like engineers.
+As we get into more complicated labs & problems, practice thinking like engineers.
 Engineers break down large problems into the smallest possible parts, and tackle each small part one at a time.
-This is one of the major skills for web development!
+This is an extremely valuable skill in web development, and one that you will need to nurture throughout your coding journey.

-Here's some steps to follow to help get you in this mindset:
+Here are some steps to get you into this mindset for Giffaw:

-1. Familiarize yourself with the [docs](https://developers.giphy.com/docs/)
+1. Familiarize yourself with the [Giphy docs](https://developers.giphy.com/docs/)
-	- Get particularly familiar with the Trending and Search endpoints
-	- Note that you need an API key to access the API (none of your AJAX calls will work without one!)
+	- Note that you need an API key to access the Giphy API (none of your AJAX calls will work without one!)
+	- Get particularly familiar with the Trending & Search API endpoints – you will be using these to meet your project requirements

 1. Get that API key!
 	- Follow the directions in the documentation to get an API key (does NOT have to be a production API key)

 1. Test the API out in your browser before writing any code (i.e. your AJAX calls)
 	- Go to an API endpoint in your browser, using your API key
-	- For example: go to http://api.giphy.com/v1/gifs/search?q=cats&api_key=whatever-your-api-key-is-here in your browser to see your search request result for the search-term "cats"
+	- For example: go to http://api.giphy.com/v1/gifs/trending?api_key=whatever-your-api-key-is-here in your browser to see the top 25 trending Giphy gifs
 	- You should see a JSON object with your API response

 1. Review how to write an AJAX call